pieroproietti/penguins-eggs/PREREQUISITES/README.md

 On Alpine, after installation, change your shell on bash if you want autocomplete: `chsh -s /bin/bash`.

+# Produce your first live
+Using this way, on mostly distros, we need to give: `sudo eggs dad --default` to create the configuration files, then we are one step from our ISO: `eggs love`.

+Of course there is much more again to tell, consult this [repo](https://github.com/pieroproietti/penguins-eggs) and [penguins-eggs.net](https://penguins-eggs.net).

 # That's all, Folks!

 One of the standout features of Penguins' Eggs is its hassle-free setup.
 It comes with all the necessary configurations, making it a convenient choice for users.
 Just like in real life, the magic of Penguins' Eggs lies within - no additional setup required!